Adelaice7/color-match-api/README.md

 # Color Match API

-This is an API designed to match products of similar colors.
+This is an API designed to handle products with belonging dominant colors.
+It is used to retrieve products that have a color close to a provided product.

 ## API

 The REST API has multiple endpoints for handling the products.

 ### Important API endpoints

 1. `/importProducts` This is an endpoint for importing the products from a CSV file.
 It takes a file path String, in simple plain text format from the Response Body.
 The format *must* include the extension of the file.
 The API accepts paths existing on the Docker container.
 Example: